 Teacher grants enhance the education of students in the Harrisonville School District by encouraging and recognizing new educational approaches and concepts that are not currently funded by the district.
 The grants provide funding for classroom materials which make these innovative instructional techniques possible.
 Teacher grants cannot request funding for technology.
 All technology requests to the Foundation will come through the district's technology department.
-Teacher grants are presented twice each year.2019-20 Deadlines - October 25 & March 27
+Teacher grants are presented twice each year and each grant can fund a maximum $1000 request.2019-20 Deadlines - October 25 & March 27

 Recent Grant Recipients